I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksfiltercreatenode.md

 <p><b>KsFilterCreateNode</b>  returns the success or failure of creating the node.
 The call may fail because of invalid parameters, low memory, or other reasons.</p>

 ## -remarks
 <p>Note that the filter control mutex must be held before calling this function.
 For more information, see <a href="NULL">Filter Control Mutex in AVStream</a>.</p>

-<p>Note that the filter control mutex must be held before calling this function.
-For more information, see <a href="NULL">Filter Control Mutex in AVStream</a>.</p>

 ## -requirements